marvicrm/Chrome-Native-Alert/README.md

 # Chrome Native Alert
-Inspired by Google chrome's native alert, use it on any browser
+Inspired by Google chrome's native alert, use this on any browser

 # Usage: